anhatsingh/GNDU-Result-Checker/README.md

 ## About

-This package uses the `requests`, `BeautifulSoup`, `Whastapp Python API` with MultiThreading Support to check if any new result is declared on GNDU website, and reports back to us through Whatsapp.
+This Application uses the `requests`, `BeautifulSoup`, `Whastapp Python API` with MultiThreading Support to check if any new result is declared on GNDU website, and reports back to us through Whatsapp.

 ## Changelog
 Version 1.x